Diregie-J/multi-agent-systems/README.md

 * Run the f sharp executable with the command line args specified previously (don't forget to change the number-days, number-profiles, number-agents accordingly)

-# 3. Modify other program variables:
+## 3. Modify other program variables:

 In Config.fs there are other config variables that can be changed for testing & experimenting in dev stages.
 They are not meant to be modified during the runtime when a user runs the simulation.

-# 4. See the output:
+## 4. See the output:

-There are 2 ways at the moment:
+There are 3 ways at the moment:

 * With printf see the output in terminal

 * The agent and world states are printed every day in output files in multi-agent-systems/output.
 They are numbered 0..n-1 depending on how many times the simulation is run (--number-runs).
 Also, n csv files are produced as well in a similar fashion in the multi-agent-systems/csv folder.

+* Run `cd visualisation\` in top level directory folder, then `python3 visualistion.py {number of runs}` to create zips of each run in `multi-agent-systems\csv\`.
+Each zip contains various visualisations for each run to show what occured.

+# Method 2 (GUI - only on Linux (and Mac?)) <-- currently on visualisation branch

+## 1. Build `dotnet build ./multi-agent-systems.sln`
+## 2. Run `python3 run.py` in the top level directory folder